George H.W. Bush Yelled At Me For Making Him Look Bad On TV

 It's a reminder that camerapeople are better served by core strength and overall balance than big "movie muscles" (arms and chest).
-If you don't work out often enough and thoroughly enough to keep improving your core and balance, consider looking for another job.
-I noticed this morning that Petsmart and Office Depot are both hiring.
+If you don't want to work out often enough and thoroughly enough to keep improving your core and balance, consider looking for another job.
+I noticed yesterday that both Petsmart and Office Depot are hiring.

 As is the case for most nature shooting, tape and battery management are critical.
 You need to roll a lot more often than not, because if you miss the shot, it's gone forever.
 It's extremely likely that if you miss your best shot, your second-best shot won't be anywhere near as good, and may not even be usable.

 This is when "once in a lifetime" isn't an exaggeration.
 It's a dire warning.
 It's a threat.